GautamKaran/Voting-api/README.md

 ## Features

-- User sign in or sign up
+- User sign up or login or logout or refresh-token
 - See the list of candidates
 - Vote for a candidate (each user can vote only once)
 - Live vote counts for candidates, sorted by vote count